C-Sto/recursebuster/README.md

 ### HEAD Based Checks

 For servers the support it, HEAD based checks speed up content discovery considerably, since no body is required to be transferred.
 The default logic is to use a HEAD request to determine if something exists.
 If it seems to exist, a GET is sent to retrieve and verify.
+If there are sensitive pages that perform actions (AKA, ones that don't really follow the HTTP Verb Spec), a file containing a list of *exact* URLS that should not requested can be blacklisted with the `-blacklist` flag.

 ### Recursion

 When a directory is identified, it gets added to the queue to be brute-forced.
-By default, one directory is brute-forced at a time, mostly for sanity checks, but this can be increased to as many as you like.
+By default, one directory is brute-forced at a time, mostly for sanity checks, but this can be increased to as many as you like using the `-dirs x` flag.
+This won't increase the speed, and will disable some of the status output features.

 ### Spider Assistance

 Since we are getting the page content anyway, why not use it to our advantage?
-Some basic checks are done to look for links on the page, these links are added, and any directories identified added too.
+Some basic checks are done to look for links within the HTML response.
+The links are added, and any directories identified added too.
+By default, only the supplied host is whitelisted, so any links that go off-site (rather, to a different domain) are ignored.
+You can specify a file that contains a list of whitelisted domains that you are OK with including into the spider with the `-whitelist` flag.

 ### Speed

-Gobuster is pretty fast when you smash -t 200, but who would do that?
+Gobuster is pretty fast when you smash `-t 200`, but who would do that?
 One of my goals for this was to keep performance on-par with gobuster where possible.
 On most webservers, recursebuster seems to be faster, even though it sends both a HEAD and a GET request.
-This means you will hit WAF limits really quickly, and is why by default it's -t 1.
+This means you will hit WAF limits really quickly, and is why by default it's `-t 1`.

 ### Proxy options

 The ability to use a proxy is fairly useful in several situations.
 Not having to drop tools on a host in order to scan through it is always useful - recursebuster also works through burp if you specify it as a http proxy.
-It will fill up your http history fairly quickly though.
+When using Recursebuster to supplement the burp sitemap - use the `-stitemap` option to send _only_ the 'found' or interesting responses to burp, this should help avoid filling up your HTTP History with 404's.

 ## Usage args

-Idk why you might want these, just run it with -h.
+Idk why you might want these, just run it with `-h` and grep for the keyword.
 Here they are anyway:

 ```
   -all
         Show, and write the result of all checks
+  -appendslash
+        Append a / to all directory bruteforce requests (like extension, but slash instead of .yourthing)
+  -auth string
+        Basic auth.
+Supply this with the base64 encoded portion to be placed after the word 'Basic' in the Authorization header.
   -bad string
         Responses to consider 'bad' or 'not found'.
 Comma-separated This works the opposite way of gobuster! (default "404")
   -blacklist string